What is the Grievance Process?

 Advice: Every year, review your annual assignment!
 By the contract, you can only be evaluated on your annual assignment.

 A faculty member was denied tenure unfairly.
 UFF-FIU intervened and tenure was granted.

-Advice: Defend your right to apply for promotion.
-The time-line for applying for promotion is listed in the contract.
-If you do not receive a timely notice, contact UFF-FIU.
+Advice: Defend your right to apply for promotion!
+The timeline and general process for applying for promotion is listed in the CBA.
+If you do not receive a timely notice, or if at any point during the process you feel your rights are violated, contact UFF-FIU.